selabs-ur1/VV-ESIR-TP1/answers.md

 ## Does this new specification removes the need for testing?

 No, this is just proving the specification, not testing the implementation.
-And also, as Isabelle is not bug-free, we can't be 100% sure and tests are complementary.
+And also, as Isabelle is not bug-free, we can't be 100% sure that there is no issue in the theory.